Zymbit-Docs/docs/content/tutorials/aws-iot/tls/index.md

 Here we will attach a Policy to your Zymkey certificate that allows it to publish data to any topic on AWS IoT.

 1. From the **AWS IoT** console click on **Secure** and then **Policies**.
 Click the blue **Create a policy** button.
-2. Give your Policy an approriate name.
+2. Give your Policy an appropriate name.
 3. Under **Action**, write the following:

 		iot:Connect, iot:Publish